blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

 	{
-	  "version"                // (numeric)    the server version
+	  "version"               (numeric)    the server version
-	  "subversion"             // (string)     the server subversion string (i.e. "/MagicBean:x.y.z[-v]/")
-	  "protocolversion"        // (numeric)    the protocol version
+	  "subversion"            (string)     the server subversion string (i.e. "/MagicBean:x.y.z[-v]/") "protocolversion"       (numeric)    the protocol version
-	  "localservices"          // (string)     the services we offer to the network "timeoffset"             // (numeric)    the time offset
+	  "localservices"         (string)     the services we offer to the network "timeoffset"            (numeric)    the time offset
-	  "connections"            // (numeric)    the number of connections "networks": [            // (array)      information per network {
+	  "connections"           (numeric)    the number of connections
+	  "networks": [           (array)      information per network
+	  {
-	    "name"                 // (string)     network (ipv4, ipv6 or onion)
-	    "limited"              // (boolean)    is the network limited using -onlynet?
-	    "reachable"            // (boolean)    is the network reachable?
-	    "proxy"                // (string)     (submitted as "host:port") the proxy that is used for this network, or empty if none
+	    "name"                (string)     network (ipv4, ipv6 or onion) "limited"             (boolean)    whether the network is limited using -onlynet "reachable"           (boolean)    whether the network is reachable "proxy"               (string)     (submitted as "host:port") the proxy that is used for this network, or empty if none }
-	  }
-	  ,...
+	  , ...
 	  ],
-	  "relayfee"               // (numeric)    minimum relay fee for non-free transactions in ZEC/kB "localaddresses": [      // (array)      list of local addresses {
+	  "relayfee"              (numeric)    minimum relay fee for non-free transactions in COIN/kB "localaddresses": [     (array)      list of local addresses {
-	    "address"              // (string)     network address
+	    "address"             (string)     network address
-	    "port"                 // (numeric)    network port
+	    "port"                (numeric)    network port
-	    "score"                // (numeric)    relative score
+	    "score"               (numeric)    relative score
 	  }
-	  ,...
+	  , ...
 	  ]
-	  "warnings"               // (string)     any network warnings (such as alert messages) }
+	  "warnings"              (string)     any network warnings (such as alert messages) }

 Examples: